Credit Union Times

+Senators ask the OCC to stay out of the fintech charter plan.

-CUSOs on a mission to bridge the technology gap for credit unions.
+Millennials thoughts on their financial future opens the doors for credit unions.

-The Sandwich Generation is looking for financial services from credit unions according to a new report from Filene Research Institute....

-The NCUA's Chairman Rick Metsger defends contingency legal fees associated with failed corporate credit unions.

 How credit unions fit into the evolution of fintech and API remains unsettled.